 The 7 Stages Of Grief: What They Are And How They Affect You

-The Stages of Grief
+The Stages Of Grief

-It's important to note that everyone experiences grief in his or her own way and that some people may not experience all of the stages in order.
-It may be the you experience a few stages and then re-visit a previous stage before moving forward.
+It's important to note that everyone experiences grief in their own way and that some people may not experience all the stages in order.
+It may be that you experience a few stages and then revisit a previous stage before moving forward.
 This is normal!

 How Grief Can Affect You

 Physical symptoms may include headache, loss of appetite, nausea, vomiting, or difficulty sleeping.
-Long term physical symptoms may cause increased health disturbances, such as a compromised immune system or heart disease.
+Long-term physical symptoms may cause increased health disturbances, such as a compromised immune system or heart disease.

 Social symptoms may manifest as a desire to be alone or to seclude oneself from others.
 Many people find it difficult to focus on day-to-day tasks that were once simple.

 Understanding The Seven Stages Of grief

 Although most sources list an "order" of grief stages, they may be experienced in a different order by different people.
 Also, some people experience the same stage more than once, depending on individual circumstances.
 If you think you may be experiencing these stages, you can find help by searching for "grief counseling near me" online.